I’m somebody who truly believes that everybody has the potential to become a successful entrepreneur, and I’m on a mission to prove it.

 But it’s important to remember that there’s still a long way to go.
 This is just the first step on the moon.

-And since abandoned cart emails just brought me my first sale, I headed over to MailChimp to optimize them.
+And since abandoned cart emails just brought me my first sale, I headed over to my email provider to optimize them.

 Abandoned Cart Emails